-- Section 6.
+Section 6.
 Forfeited and Postponed Games: Any game in which an ineligible student is used will be forfeited (see Forfeiture Policy) and if an ineligible student is used in an elimination game, the team will be eliminated.
 A scheduled game that is canceled will be forfeited.
 Games which are postponed due to some urgent emergency must be played not later than Monday of the next week.
-A postponed final game may be played any day of the following week. - Section 7.
+A postponed final game may be played any day of the following week.

+- Section 7.
 Officials: The game officials in all elimination games shall be selected and assigned by the OSSAA.
-Beginning a game with an official constitutes agreement.
+Beginning a game with an official constitutes an agreement to play the contest.
 The official's decision shall be final in play-off games as well as regular season.
 In elimination games of eleven-man football, five officials shall be used and their fees are to be determined by the Board of Directors. - Section 8.
 Expenses: In elimination games, representatives of competing schools shall meet not later than Monday preceding the game and shall agree upon the arrangements for the game upon the following basis: - a.
 When the game is played on the home field of either school, a representative of the home school will be the manager, and he/she will be responsible for completing arrangements for the game.
 In case the game is played on a neutral field, a school official shall be a mutually agreed upon representative who shall participate in the arrangements and in the financial accounting.
 A detailed, itemized financial statement shall be compiled by the manager on the form furnished by the Association, and a copy shall be furnished each school and the Association the week following the game. - b.
 The ticket prices adopted for the various groups and classes of tickets shall be uniform to those applying.
 The Board of Directors shall adopt a plan for distribution of complimentary tickets and contestants' and workers' passes.
-(NOTE: COMPLIMENTARY PASSES ARE NOT TO BE ISSUED TO FACULTY OF PARTICIPATING SCHOOLS.) - c.
-The expenses of officials shall be taken from the gate receipts.
-All other expenses incurred in handling the game shall be borne by the school designated as the home school.
-The home school shall have all concession rights. - Section 9.
+(NOTE: COMPLIMENTARY PASSES ARE NOT TO BE ISSUED TO FACULTY OF PARTICIPATING SCHOOLS.) - Section 9.
 Trophies: The Association shall award suitable trophies for district winners, and these trophies are to be designed so that the recognition of additional winnings in the championship series can be added.
 The Association is to provide suitable trophies and medals for the runner-up and championship teams.